solidusio/edgeguides/customization/customizing-the-backend.md

 To simplify the implementation, we'll assume the rejected email addresses are stored in an environment variable as a comma-separated string.
 Here are a couple of user stories we'll use as reference for the feature's requirement:

-* rejected orders are flagged automatically.
+* Rejected orders are flagged automatically.
 * Admins can manually approve rejected orders.

 Without further ado, let's start writing some code!